There are lots of local parades and tree lighting ceremonies throughout SLO County this holiday season!

 Saturday, Dec.
 8

 Merchants along Ocean Avenue in Cayucos

-The Parade route follows Los Osos Valley Rd. from Fairchild Way to the park at Palisades Avenue.
-Participants are encouraged to decorate and costume their employees, their cars, their floats and whatever else they’ll be showcasing to express their best creative ideas the "Storybook Christmas" theme.
+The Parade route follows Los Osos Valley Road from Fairchild Way to the park at Palisades Avenue.
+Participants are encouraged to decorate and costume their employees, their cars, their floats and whatever else they’ll be showcasing to express their best creative ideas of the theme.

 1 to 4 p.m.